 5. Grasshoppers

-Grasshoppers consume crops in addition to leaves and grasses.
-Grasshoppers inhabit meadows and grassy regions with an abundance of flora.
+Grasshoppers consume crops, leaves, and grasses.
+They inhabit meadows and grassy regions with an abundance of flora.

 Even though they are only 1 to 7 cm long, grasshoppers have a 16-fold feeding capacity in a single day.

-Although these insects that eat plants mostly consume leaves and grasses, farmers frequently view them as pests due to their consumption of grain crops.
+Although these insects eat plants, mostly leaves and grasses, farmers frequently view them as pests because they eat grain crops.

-Usually, ragged holes are left behind by grasshoppers if they have been nibbling on your plants.
-Grasshoppers enjoy eating fruits, vegetables, and stems and munching on leaves.
+If grasshoppers have been nibbling on your plants, they usually leave behind ragged holes.
+Grasshoppers enjoy eating fruits, vegetables, stems, and leaves.

 Even though they are active during the day, Grasshoppers consume during the night.
 You could see grasshopper eggs in the ground surrounding your garden.